macroenergy/Dolphyn.jl/README.md

 + inventory balance constraints related to trucks at a given location (any of the zones and routes, arriving, departing or in transit) and for different states (empty and full), and
 + linearized unit commitment for conventional thermal power generation technologies and natural gas based H2 production technologies.

 The model is designed to be highly flexible and configurable for use in a variety of applications from academic research and technology evaluation to public policy and regulatory analysis and resource planning.

 ## Requirements

 DOLPHYN runs on Julia versions above 1.4 series, and a minimum version of JuMP v0.21.x.
 It is currently setup to use one of the following open-source freely available solvers: A) [Clp](https://github.com/jump-dev/Clp.jl) for linear programming (LP) problems and (B) [Cbc](https://github.com/jump-dev/Cbc.jl) for mixed integer linear programming (MILP) problems.
 We also provide the option to use one of these two commercial solvers: C) [Gurobi](https://www.gurobi.com), and D) [CPLEX](https://www.ibm.com/analytics/cplex-optimizer).
 Note that using Gurobi and CPLEX requires a valid license on the host machine.

-The file `julenv.jl` in the parent directory lists all of the packages and their versions needed to run DOLPHYN.
-You can see all of the packages installed in your Julia environment and their version numbers by running `pkg> status` on the package manager command line in the Jula REPL.

 ## Running an Instance of DOLPHYN

 Download or clone the DOLPHYN repository on your machine in a directory named 'DOLPHYN-dev'.
-Create this new directory in a location where you wish to store the DOLPHYNJulEnv environment.
+Create this new directory in a location where you wish to store the DOLPHYN environment.

 The Run.jl file in each of the example sub-folders within `Example_Systems/` provides an example of how to use DOLPHYN.jl for capacity expansion modeling.
 Descriptions of each example system is included in the next section.
 The following are the main steps performed in the Run.jl script: